 There is a dedicated check-in desk at Helsinki Airport for passengers needing assistance.
 The desk is labelled ”Special Passengers” and it is marked with the corresponding international symbols.
 The Special Passengers desk is open during rush-peaks, and at other times customers needing assistance can use other desks.
 If you wish, staff will assist you all the way from the check-in desk onto the aircraft.

-If you require special assistance, you will be allowed to board the aircraft before the other passengers, so that our staff can ask you about your need for in-flight assistance and more easily assist you onto the plane, if required.
+You will be allowed to board the aircraft before the other passengers, so that our staff can ask you about your need for in-flight assistance and more easily assist you onto the plane, if required.
 For this reason, we recommend that you arrive at the departure gate by the boarding time indicated on your boarding pass, at the latest.

 During your flight